 4. Roasted Chickpea Stuffed Sweet Potatoes With Tahini Sauce

 Need a meal that encompasses simplicity, big flavors, and a health boost?
 These Roasted Chickpea Stuffed Sweet Potatoes With Tahini Sauce by Christina Bedetta will be your new favorite.
 Naturally loaded with vitamin A, fiber, potassium, B vitamins, and powerful antioxidants, simple sweet potatoes make the perfect base for an easy, nourishing meal.
 Load them up with a nice source of protein (in this case, chickpeas) and your favorite flavorings, and you are good to go!

 5. Pink Roasted Garlic and Cauliflower Soup

 Caroline Ginolfi‘s Pink Roasted Garlic and Cauliflower Soup is savory and cooks in under 30 minutes.
-This recipe is a must-try for a cozy meal in.
+This recipe is a must-try for a cozy meal.
 The cauliflower and coconut milk combine to create a thick, decadent creaminess.
-Beets provide beautiful color and a sneaky nutrient dense punch, while a whole bulb of roasted garlic lends some depth and rich flavor.
+Beets provide beautiful color and a sneaky nutrient-dense punch, while a whole bulb of roasted garlic lends some depth and rich flavor.

 6. Grilled Avocado, Cauliflower, and Sweet Potato Power Bowl